hrishim/llvl_prog1_book/src/integer_inst.md

 - SXTW
 - SXTX

-We will learn about these operators later in the book.
+Refer to the ARM Architecture Manual to learn more about them.

 ---